 The new High Commander instituted an event known as “Feel the Force” and used it as a training opportunity to develop the Obelisk under his command and forge the foundations for a new resurgence.
 This training event was used as a spark to reignite the Order as a whole.
 Once again, the Obelisk were seen using their Force-based combat to bring victories and glory to the Brotherhood while reminding the rest of the Dark Jedi just how strong of a tool the Obelisk can be in the combat arena.

 With the Obelisk once again in possession of their stronghold, they found themselves facing yet another challenge.
 The Sith marched towards the stronghold of the Obelisk with the intention of taking control of it themselves.
-As the fight with the Sith began, the Obelisk Order faced a second challenge, this time coming in the form of the Krath.
-Deciding their best chance would be to attack from the underground, the Order deployed shock troopers to go to the Triumvirate Library in order to try and capture Holocrons for themselves.
-These holocrons held information vital to war effort and despite numerous casualties on all three sides, it was discovered that the feud was nothing more than a plot for infighting against one another by the traitor known as Mike Halcyon.
+As the fight with the Sith began, the Obelisk Order faced a second challenge, this time in the form of the Krath.
+Deciding their best chance would be to attack from the underground, the Order deployed shock troopers to the Triumvirate Library in order to try and capture holocrons for themselves.
+These holocrons held information vital to the war effort and, despite numerous casualties on all three sides, it was discovered that the feud was nothing more than a plot for infighting against one another by the traitor known as Mike Halcyon.

 The position of Obelisk High Commander lasted until the second reign of Grand Master Jac Cotelin.
 In a move to improve the overall efficiency of the Council and the Brotherhood as a whole, he launched a project called “Dark Council Amalgamation”.
 This project, among other measures, disbanded the Order Leaders.
 Before this decree, the Obelisk Order was led by the Obelisk High Commander Korras Aquillarum.